sourcebots/docs/content/api/_index.md

 A log file is saved on the USB drive so you can see what your robot did, what it didn't do, and any errors it raised.
 The file is saved to `log.txt` in the top-level directory of the USB drive.

 {{% notice warning %}}
-The log file is deleted on each run, so copy it elsewhere if you need to keep hold of it!
+The previous log file is deleted at the start of each run, so copy it elsewhere if you need to keep hold of it!
 {{% /notice %}}

 ## Serial number